Creamy Potato Alfredo Soup

 • 1 medium sweet onion, chopped

-• 1 clove minced garlic *please see note below recipe before adding
+• 1 clove garlic, peeled and minced *please see note below recipe before adding

 • 4 cups chicken broth